Nurturing return to work mothers – and why return to work mums are good for the business too.

 Diversity, inclusion and gender: good for business

-Becoming a parent is one of the most significant transitions anyone goes through in life.
+Becoming a parent is one of the most significant transitions anyone experiences in life.
 In the same way that coaching is offered to someone moving into a senior role, maternity is another type of transition that benefits from coaching support.
-It equips the individual with a way to overcome difficulties quickly, which means better performance for the organisation.
+It equips the individual with a way to quickly overcome difficulties, which means better organizational performance.

 If you’re unsure what maternity coaching might look like in your organisation, don’t worry.
 I'd be happy to talk through the practicalities and the benefits of coaching mothers returning to work in more detail.
 Call me on 07931 502519 – I can’t say I'll have an answer immediately.
 What I can say is that I'll help your organisation find the right way to empower and retain your returning talent – after all, they are some of your most valuable assets.